vrsce/Belly-tagz/README.md

   Replaced all Select-Object with ? and Foreach-Object with % for consistency.

   Added if statements for error catch to drive type and video controller. <br>
-   (Video controller error catch is set specificaly to intel products.)
+   (Video controller error catch only works with intel products.)